carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 .. note::

   This section, and its nested sections, replaces DWARF Version 5 section 2.5 and section 2.6.
-The new proposed DWARF expression operations are defined as well as clarifying the extensions to already existing DWARF Version 5 operations.
+The new DWARF expression operation extensions are defined as well as clarifying the extensions to already existing DWARF Version 5 operations.
 It is based on the text of the existing DWARF Version 5 standard.